 However, so far all copies observed in the wild of 7044 appear to be GEM covers, so it may be an anomaly, manufactured later than its catalogue number suggests:

 446 and 447 West 50th St. cover address

-Whilst the Yellow and black fireworks N.Y.C. label is always 446 West 50th St., the cover address mysteriously changes to 447 West 50th St. at 7055.
+While the Yellow and black fireworks N.Y.C. label address is always 446 West 50th St., the cover address abruptly changes to 447 West 50th St., at PRLP 7046, following Prestige renting additional office space on the other side of the street.
 A handful of non-GEM covers carry the new 447 address, which quickly becomes standard on GEM manufactured covers.
 First Pressing Fundamentalists should ensure that their treasured “original” on 446W NYC label is accompanied by the correct early cover, and without GEM imprint.

 The legend “Printed in U.S.A” appears shortly after, at 7070 and remains a feature of all future covers.
 Earlier titles with “Printed in USA” at the bottom of the back cover are later manufactured, indicating later vinyl pressing.

 Whilst the N.Y.C. address on the label remains 446, the cover address continues as 447, until the introduction of the 203 South Washington Avenue, Bergenfield N.J. label is established, at PRLP 7142, with matching change in cover address.The property moves noted in the business press in August 1958

 Hereafter follows the 203 South Washington St.,Bergenfield NJ address, remaining until 1971 when Weinstock sold up to Fantasy Records, L.A. and everything moved West.